 Earlier, in 2012, the AdC also found that Roche Farmacêutica Química, Lda had abused its dominant position (in relation to certain medicines) in the context of tender proposals in hospitals, by providing mixed-bundles and loyalty discounts in its medicine tender proposals.
 The AdC imposed a fine of €900,000.42

 Outlook and conclusions

 Portuguese law does not provide specific provisions regarding the relationship between pharmaceutical intellectual property and competition law, and relies on general competition prohibitions to assess the validity of intellectual property-related practices.
-The regulation of the crossover between both areas is largely similar in substance to the applicable EU rules due to the fact that the main legal developments affecting pharmaceutical intellectual property and competition law have occurred at the European level, many issues are yet to be addressed at national level.
+The regulation of the crossover between both areas is largely similar in substance to the applicable EU rules because the main legal developments affecting pharmaceutical intellectual property and competition law have occurred at the European level; many issues are yet to be addressed at national level.